 At the same time as you earn your MSW, you can also earn:

-- a Juris Doctor (JD) degree from the Sturm College of Law
+- a Master of Legal Studies (MLS) or a Juris Doctor (JD) degree from the Sturm College of Law

-- a Master of Arts degree from the Josef Korbel School of International Studies
+- a Master of Arts (MA in International Development, International Human Rights or International Studies) and Master of Public Policy (MPP) degree from the Josef Korbel School of International Studies

-- a Master of Divinity (MDiv), Master of Arts in Specialized Ministry (MASM) or Master of Theological Studies (MTS) degree through a cooperative program with the Iliff School of Theology, a United Methodist seminary bordering the campus
+- a Master of Divinity (MDiv), Master of Arts in Social Justice and Ethics (MASJE), Master of Arts in Pastoral and Spiritual Care (MAPSC) or Master of Theological Studies (MTS) degree through a cooperative program with the Iliff School of Theology, a United Methodist seminary bordering the campus

-- another graduate degree of your choice, through our flexible dual degree program (for example, a degree from the Daniels College of Business)
+- another graduate degree of your choice, through our flexible dual degree program (for example, an Executive MBA (EMBA) from Daniels College of Business or a graduate degree from the Communication Studies Department or the Institute for Public Policy Studies)

 Applying to a dual or cooperative degree program